open-wa/wa-automate-nodejs/README.md

 ## Custom Set Up

-With v.1.2.6 you can now forward custom arguments through the library to pupeteer.
-This includes the any overrides to the pupeteer config and the user agent.
+With v.1.2.6 you can now forward custom arguments through the library to puppeteer.
+This includes any overrides to the pupeteer config and a custom useragent.

 Note: If you want to change the user agent but leave the puppeteer config the same then just pass {} to the pupeteer config.
 Also if you don't want to use a custom session then just use 'session' for the first argument.